What if we could create millions of dollars only to give it away?

-While I started investing about 6-7 years ago, I have put most of it on hold as we have been paying off our debts.
-After all the debt is paid off I intend to spend more time and energy finding good investments that will help amplify the process.
+While I started investing about 15 years ago, I put most of it on hold while I was focusing on paying off my credit card debt.
+After all the debt was paid off I began looking for ways to invest that would help amplify the process.

-While part of the investing will be in some more traditional investments like stocks and mutual funds, I plan on continuing to strategize and find ways to create businesses that help people and bring money in advance God’s Kingdom.
+While part of the investing has been in some more traditional investments like stocks and mutual funds, I plan on continuing to strategize and find ways to create businesses that help people and bring money in advance God’s Kingdom.

 Step 7 – Give

 It starts with giving, it continues with giving, and it ends with giving.
 We are designed and created by God to be givers.
 I remember being one of those sad souls who believed that hoarding what I had would lead to the most joy.
 How wrong I was.

 True fulfillment comes from giving, not getting.
 “Things” are nice, but at the end of the day, isn’t it much more valuable to be able to positively affect someone’s life?

 Over the last few years, I have come across quite a few Christians who have this desire to be extravagant givers – who don’t really care about keeping up with the Joneses, but who want to dedicate their earning power to God’s purposes.

 My encouragement to them (and myself) is that we have to start small.
 It doesn’t matter how much or little you make.
 It doesn’t matter how much debt you have, it doesn’t matter how much education you have.